jorgegv/rage1/doc/DATAGEN.md

   * `RUN_ADDRESS`: (optional) indicates the entry point that will be called to execute the code.
 If not specified, ORG_ADDRESS will be used as RUN_ADDRESS.
+  * `COMPRESS`: (optional) if 1, the binary will be stored compresses, and will be decompressed to ORG_ADDRESS before being run.
+The data at ORG_ADDRESS will be overwritten, so make sure that area is free or contains unused data (e.g. an already execuited SUB)
   * If LOAD_ADDRESS is different from ORG_ADDRESS, the block wil be exchanged temporarily from LOAD_ADDRESS to ORG_ADDRESS before running, and restored to the original location after it has finished.
 See